 “It’s huge.”
 Jay could not block it from his vision with both hands at arm’s length.
 Seams split along the white sphere’s surface.
 “And growing!”

 “Cool!”
 Faith pointed her only paw.
-The seams on the white sphere peeled at the corners.
-The corners frayed and feathered.
+The white sphere’s seams peeled at the corners.
+The corners frayed into feathers.
 “Are those wings?”
 Yes, wings peeled from the sphere in sheets.
-They flapped and the wing-thing drifted like an awkward dirigible.
-“How will you swallow it from all the way up there?”
+They flapped and the winged Zephyr drifted like an awkward dirigible.
+“How can you swallow it from all the way up there?”

 “It’s not the only one with wings.”
 The bird unfolded its eighty-foot wingspan.
 Faith oohed and aahed.
 The Heart turned them both a stern gaze.
 “Don’t get into trouble.”

 “What’s in these pits?”
-Faith used her limb to crawl to a cave.
+Faith used her paw to crawl to a cave.
 “Can we climb inside?”

 “Only if you intend never to resurface.”
-Reconsidering, the Heart stomped an unseen foot.
-All the holes on the Mountain sealed seamlessly.
+Reconsidering, the Heart stomped and all the holes on the Mountain sealed seamlessly.
 “Better safe than sorry,” said the bird.
 Then it initiated liftoff.

 Its exhaust flooded over Faith and Jay.
 Jay only fell, but Faith flew for meters like an Autumn leaf.
 “Help!
 JayJay!
 I’m too aerodynamic!”

 Jay blocked the breeze with his body.
-The Heart of the Mountain zoomed toward the flying arch-Zephyr on thin steam.
+The Heart of the Mountain zoomed toward the winged Zephyr on thin steam.

-Faith shook out another forelimb.
+Faith shook out a new forelimb.
 “Can you help me out here?
 I’m having trouble making myself.”

 “You want me to, uh…” Jay mimed squeezing legs from her bulk.
 “Like, play-doh you?”

-“Wait, I think I’ve got it.”
+“Wait, I’ve got it.”
 She waggled out two hind legs and kicked frost from their feet.
 “I like being a fox!
-We’ve got to smoke centipede more often.”
+We gotta smoke centipede more often.”

 Jay was distracted watching the Heart of the Mountain cross the yellow sky.
 “Sorry, what?”